Text inputs

 - Don’t format input like output, set a pattern if you have to.

 - Don’t represent output in input elements or style output like disabled inputs.
-Feel free to use the output element.
+Feel free to use the output element or a description list.

 Textarea